- What Is Land Mobile Radio (LMR)?

 Land mobile radio communication has established a reputation for high reliability and failsafe network performance that has been continuously enabled through comprehensive test and maintenance practices.
 The wide selection of LMR test equipment offered by VIAVI supports radio deployments for industries including public safety, healthcare, utilities, public transportation, and railroad management.

-Radio test equipment capabilities reflect this diverse user base with pertinent features such as Positive Train Control (PTC) to ensure RF parameter compliance with strict railroad safety standards and Vocoder technology that allows technicians to graphically evaluate digital audio signals.
+Radio test equipment capabilities reflect this diverse user base with relevant features such as Positive Train Control (PTC) which ensures RF parameter compliance with strict railroad safety standards and Vocoder technology.
+These features and standards allow technicians to graphically evaluate digital audio signals.

 Additional land mobile radio constituencies include private security firms and government agencies of all types, such as homeland security, the military, police, and border patrol.
 These sensitive applications require a high degree of information assurance while retaining the flexibility and interoperability necessary for adaptive missions and objectives.